nilhiu/rei/README.md

 # rei

-nothing but a lexer and a parser for now.
+nothing but a lexer, a parser and a (very WIP) x86 to machine code translator for now.

 not serious, don't know golang that well, don't.